 Pop2Life suggests that a post-event survey is a good option for many brands.
 Not only is it a way to re-engage with attendees, but it is an opportunity to learn more about what worked and what didn’t.
 The reason?
 “Surveys provide honest answers about your event straight from those who were chosen to experience it.”
-Read more to see what questions they believe should be included on your next survey.

 As of August 2017, there were 2.78 million active social media users in the world.
 As marketers, we know the importance of harnessing the power of social media.
 And in the world of experiential marketing, we need to have mechanisms in place to show that the event’s social component is effective.
 Often, we watch the number of social media engagements, but it’s important to explore all the ways social media can be used to its full ROI potential.